John Parr

-Solo and 'The Business'
+Career

-"Naughty Naughty" was Parr's first U.S. top-40 hit record, reaching No. 23 on the Billboard Hot 100 in 1985.
+"Naughty Naughty" was Parr's first US Top 40 hit record, reaching No.23 on the Billboard Hot 100 in 1985.
 In 1985, Parr toured with his band "The Business" supporting Toto, his first show with Toto at Carowinds Paladium (Charlotte, North Carolina), and playing 10,000-seat venues across America.
 By the end of the tour, David Foster asked Parr to record a song for the film St. Elmo's Fire.
 Parr and Foster wrote "St. Elmo's Fire" in honour of wheelchair athlete and activist Rick Hansen; it became the theme to St. Elmo's Fire (a "Brat Pack" film unrelated to Hansen's life or achievements).
-The song became a No. 1 hit for Parr around the world and garnered many awards, including a Grammy Award nomination.
-The song was tipped to take the Academy Award for best original song, but was not allowed onto the short list as, with Parr saying the song was written about Hansen and not the movie, it did not meet the Academy's criteria.
-Parr went on to tour with Tina Turner on the Private Dancer Tour and also with Heart and the Beach Boys.
-In his charity work with the David Foster foundation, Parr has shared the stage and the sports field with stars including John Travolta, Michael J. Fox, Celine Dion, Paul Anka, and Rob Lowe.

 Parr later wrote "Under a Raging Moon" with Julia Downes for Roger Daltrey, a song that paid tribute to Keith Moon and told the story of the Who.
-The album became Daltrey's biggest solo success in America.
-Parr's last concert in the U.S. was a duet of the song with Daltrey at Madison Square Garden: joining them on stage were Yoko Ono, Julian Lennon, John Entwistle and Zak Starkey.
-John Entwistle had wanted to include the song in the set at Live Aid but was outvoted by the band.
-He went on to record the song himself.